 European Union and European Economic Area

-You’ll need to get in touch with your insurer and let them know you’re driving to Europe.
+You’ll need to get in touch with your insurer and let it know you’re driving to Europe.
 If you’re fine with having the most basic level of insurance (third party) then your provider should let you drive off without having to pay for any extra international car insurance.
 This is because anyone with car insurance in the UK will have (at the bare minimum) third party insurance when they head over to the EU or EEA.
-So should you hit a car while in Spain your insurer will help pay to fix the other person’s car.
+So should you hit a car while in Spain, your insurer will help pay to fix the other person’s car.

-Your vehicle is a different matter though.
-Even if you have a comprehensive policy here this might not extend to Europe.
+Your vehicle is a different matter, though.
+Even if you have a comprehensive policy here, this might not extend to Europe.
 You could well revert to a third party level of cover.
 So if you want to keep your precious wheels safe and protected, call your provider and ask if you can extend your level of cover for your big trip to the continent.

 Outside the EU and EEA

-In these countries you can use a Green Card, which is an internationally recognised certificate proving you’ve got (at the very least) third party insurance.
+In these countries, you can use a Green Card, which is an internationally recognised certificate proving you’ve got (at the very least) third party insurance.

 However, you’ll need to ask your insurance company if you can get one for the countries you’re visiting.
-Some insurers won’t let you go to many of these countries.

 What is the right insurance for me?